- News & events

 Dr. Whitehurst is an economist who has specialized in the areas of health and health care throughout his career.
-Prior to his appointment as Assistant Professor in June 2012, he has held research positions at the Universities of British Columbia (Postdoctoral Fellow), Birmingham (United Kingdom (UK); Research Fellow) and Keele (UK; Research Associate, Research Assistant).
-Formal training in economics and health economics was undertaken in the UK, at Keele University (PhD; LLB Law & Economics) and the University of York (MSc Health Economics).
+Prior to his appointment at SFU in 2012, he has held research positions at the Universities of British Columbia (Postdoctoral Fellow), Birmingham (United Kingdom (UK); Research Fellow) and Keele (UK; Research Associate, Research Assistant).

-In addition to research, Dr. Whitehurst has a keen interest in teaching the economics of health and health care and has extensive experience as a lecturer, tutor, supervisor and coordinator within undergraduate and postgraduate courses.
-In the undergraduate and postgraduate teaching programs offered by the Faculty of Health Sciences, Dr. Whitehurst designed the first courses dedicated to the economics of health and health care.
-These courses began in 2013.
+In addition to research, Dr. Whitehurst has a keen interest in teaching the economics of health and health care and has extensive experience as an instructor, supervisor and coordinator within undergraduate and graduate courses.
+In the Faculty of Health Sciences, Dr. Whitehurst designed the first courses dedicated to the economics of health and health care.
+These courses began in 2013 (HSCI 306 & HSCI 808).

 View Dr. Whitehurst's publications here.